eddelbuettel/ctv-finance/README.md

     hedging strategy.
 -   The `r pkg("markovchain")` package provides functionality to easily handle and analyse discrete Markov chains.
--   The `r pkg("ycinterextra")` package models yield curve interpolation and extrapolation using via the Nelson-Siegel, Svensson, or Smith-Wilson models, as well as Hermite cubic splines.
 -   The `r pkg("tvm")` package models provides functions for time value of money such as cashflows and yield curves.
 -   The `r pkg("MarkowitzR")` package provides functions to test the statistical significance of